 “I couldn’t be happier,” he says.
 “Next, I’ll be writing big promos that bring in six-figure royalties.
 And living the dream.”

 The Program that Changed Ben’s Life

 How did Ben go from driving limos to writing with legends?
-It all started with American Writers & Artists Inc.’s (AWAI) Accelerated Program for Six-Figure Copywriting.
+It all started with American Writers & Artists Institute’s (AWAI) Accelerated Program for Six-Figure Copywriting.
 He gained the secrets, tips, and tricks that he applied on his very first copywriting project and continues to use today.

 Investing in AWAI’s Circle of Success (COS) gave him lifetime access to all AWAI offerings.
 With that, programs for financial and health copywriting helped him narrow his niche to finance.
 Then The Masters Program for Six-Figure Copywriting brought his skills to the next level.

 “I learned the fundamentals of copywriting at AWAI,” he says.
 “Those little nuggets help you write promotions that can generate rapid results.
 And I’ll keep using them for the rest of my career as a copywriter.”

 He sums it up: “I love being a copywriter, I get to research all these cool new ideas, then sell them in a letter, and then get paid for it.
 I feel blessed and thankful to be here now.”

 - Always be prospecting — Keep emailing prospects and building your network so you’re never at a loss for opportunities.

 - Leverage LinkedIn — Ben found numerous contracts and full-time jobs by connecting and reaching out with a short message.

 - Develop a thick skin — You can’t learn and improve without constructive criticism.